 TSI Architecture

-Current Implementation (C)
+Current Implementation (Rust)

 Advantages